AkhilVadlakonda/api-performance-test/README.md

-# Use case of api-performance using Async and Snc
+# Use case of api-performance using Async and Sync

 # Below is the DB schema
 ```